Bidsketch/bidsketch-api/sections/webhooks.md

 We make webhook notifications available for important events in the Bidsketch application.

+* We `POST` data
+* You need to respond with a `200 OK` HTTP response.
+* If we don't receive a `200 OK` response, we will retry 20 times.
+* After 20 attempts, we email the Bidsketch account admin that something is wrong with the notification.
+* If a resonse is `410 Gone` then we delete the webhook.

 ## Webhook Events

 Event | Info | Data